 TA DA!
 So much better, isn’t it?
 I can’t tell you how much I love the ceiling in the kitchen now.
 Isn’t it night and day from before?
 And the new door lets in so much more light.
-My husband installed the french door right after we finished up with the chalkboard door back in the fall.
-It’s something I’ve wanted to do since we moved in, and it finally made it’s way to the top of the list!
+My husband installed the door right after we finished up with the chalkboard door back in the fall.
+It’s something I’ve wanted to do since we moved in, and it finally made its way to the top of the list!
+A french door sure looks amazing when you think about it .
 Yay!
-I love how much more light it lets in to the kitchen, and it helps the dark chalkboard paint feel fresh.
+I love how much more light it lets into the kitchen, and it helps the dark chalkboard paint feel fresh.
 Natural light is an amazing thing.

 Folks, this door is easy to make, and super inexpensive!
 Yes, and yes.
 Let me show you how we made it!

 We had a piece of leftover utility paneling in our garage from a previous project.
 This is basically a really thin piece of plywood, also known as luan.